louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Global strategy for asthma management and prevention [^35adb233].
 GINA (2024).
 High credibility.

-Global Strategy for Asthma Management and Prevention — differential diagnosis for suspected asthma varies with age, and the table specifies that "If the symptoms or signs below are present, consider… Condition."
-For 6–11 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing," inhaled foreign body for "Sudden onset of symptoms, unilateral wheeze," bronchiectasis for "Recurrent infections, productive cough," and cystic fibrosis for "Excessive cough and mucus production, gastrointestinal symptoms."
-For 12–39 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing," inducible laryngeal obstruction for "Dyspnea, inspiratory wheezing (stridor)," hyperventilation, dysfunctional breathing for "Dizziness, paresthesia, sighing," and bronchiectasis for "Productive cough, recurrent infections."
+Global Strategy for Asthma Management and Prevention — differential diagnosis for suspected asthma varies with age, and the table specifies that "If the symptoms or signs below are present, consider… Condition".
+For 6–11 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing", inhaled foreign body for "Sudden onset of symptoms, unilateral wheeze", bronchiectasis for "Recurrent infections, productive cough", and cystic fibrosis for "Excessive cough and mucus production, gastrointestinal symptoms".
+For 12–39 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing", inducible laryngeal obstruction for "Dyspnea, inspiratory wheezing (stridor)", hyperventilation, dysfunctional breathing for "Dizziness, paresthesia, sighing", and bronchiectasis for "Productive cough, recurrent infections".

 ---